-"It's only a matter of days before it disperses in the entire northern hemisphere," said Andrea Stahl, a senior scientist at the Norwegian Institute for Air Research.
+"It's only a matter of days before it disperses in the entire northern hemisphere," said Andreas Stohl, a senior scientist at the Norwegian Institute for Air Research.

-The Japan disaster has dealt a blow to the nuclear power industry around the world.
-Italy became the latest nation to re-assess its program, announcing a one-year moratorium on site selection and building of plants.
+The Japan crisis has dealt a blow to the nuclear power industry around the world.
+Italy became the latest nation to re-assess its programme, announcing a one-year moratorium on site selection and building of plants.

 Crisis in the world's third-biggest economy -- and its key position in global supply chains, especially for the auto and technology sectors -- has added to global market jitters, also affected by conflict in Libya and unrest in the Middle East.

-Toyota said it would delay the launch in Japan of two additions to the Primus line-up, a wagon and a minivan, due to production disruptions.
+Toyota said it would delay the launch in Japan of two additions to the Prius line-up, a wagon and a minivan, due to production disruptions.

-The death toll from the disaster has risen to 9,199, but with 13,786 people still missing, it is certain to rise.
+The official death toll from the disaster has risen to 9,199, but with 13,786 people still reported missing, it is certain to rise.

-There are reports that dozens of survivors, mostly elderly, have died in hospitals and evacuation centers from a lack of proper treatment, or simply because of the cold.
+There are reports that dozens of survivors, mostly elderly, have died in hospitals and evacuation centers due to a lack of proper treatment, or simply because of the cold.

-Desperate authorities are digging mass graves, unthinkable in a nation where the dead are usually cremated and their ashes put in family tombs at Buddhist temples.
+Desperate municipalities are digging mass graves, unthinkable in a nation where the dead are usually cremated and their ashes placed in stone family tombs near Buddhist temples.

-"This is a special measure, but there is nothing much else we can do," said official Kazuhiko Endow in Kamas town, where a mass burial is planned on Friday for 150 unidentified people.
+"This is a special measure, but there is nothing much else we can do," said Kazuhiko Endo, an official in Kamaishi town, where a mass burial is planned on Friday for 150 unidentified people.

 "More than a week has passed since we placed them in morgues and we don't know if they can be identified."

-(Additional reporting by Mayumi Negishi, Kazunori Takada and Raju Gopalakrishnan in Tokyo, Yoko Nishikawa in Unosumai, Jon Herskovitz and Chisa Fujioka in Minamisanriku; Frederik Dahl and Sylvia Westall in Vienna; Lisa Richwine in Washington; Christopher Doering in Washington; Writing by Andrew Cawthorne; Editing by Robert Birsel and Miral Fahmy)
+(Additional reporting by Paul Eckert, Shinichi Saoshiro, Kiyoshi Takenaka, Yoko Kubota and Raju Gopalakrishnan in Tokyo, Yoko Nishikawa in Unosumai, Jon Herskovitz and Chisa Fujioka in Minamisanriku; Frederik Dahl and Sylvia Westall in Vienna; Lisa Richwine in Washington; Alister Doyle in Oslo; Christopher Doering in Washington; Jonathan Standing in Taiwan; Writing by Andrew Cawthorne; Editing by Robert Birsel and Ian Geoghegan)